 For frequently asked questions about the University vaccine clinics, including specific questions for students, faculty, staff and community members, please visit: http://web.princeton.edu/sites/emergency/meningitis.html.

-For frequently asked questions about the vaccine and bacterial meningitis, please visit the CDC's meningitis information website: http://www.cdc.gov/meningococcal/vaccine-serogroupB.html#serogroup.
+For frequently asked questions about the vaccine and bacterial meningitis, please visit the Centers for Disease Control and Prevention (CDC) meningitis information website: http://www.cdc.gov/meningococcal/vaccine-serogroupB.html#serogroup.

 You may also email the CDC at firstname.lastname@example.org, which is dedicated to answering questions about the vaccine.